 Please note: if you want to delete a Sales Hub Starter, Professional, or Service Hub Professional user you'll need to remove access to the paid sales and service tools before deleting the user.

 Before deleting a user, keep in mind that their created content and owned records may be affected:

 When a user is deleted, all content (blog posts, pages, lists, workflows, reports, forms, etc.) they created will remain in your account.

 Any social messages published by the deleted user will remain published; however, please note that if the deleted user was the administrator for any social media accounts, you may need to reconnect those accounts.
 Verify any changed permissions within your social media settings (Marketing > Social > Settings).

-Any sequences, templates, and documents created in your account will remain; however, please note that the deleted user must have shared their sales templates in order for other users to access them.
+Any sequences, templates, and documents created in your account will remain; however, keep in mind that the deleted user must have shared their sales templates in order for other users to access them.

 If you remove a user from your account, Deactivated User ([deleted user's email address]) will appear in the ownership property for any contacts, companies, deals, and tickets owned by that user.
 If your HubSpot account is synced with Salesforce and the removed user is still a Salesforce user, the user's name will appear as Name (Salesforce), as it does for SFDC users who never had HubSpot access.

 Before removing a user, you should reassign any contacts, companies, deals, and open tickets owned by the user.
 Set up filters for records owned by the user then bulk edit the owner property or, if you have access to workflows, enroll contacts owned by the user and use the Set a contact property value action to change the owner value of all enrolled contacts.
 Learn more about setting ownership of records in HubSpot.